Paysen-Bramblett/AME494Fall2020/A6/README.md

-# Assignment 4
+# Assignment 6
-`Due Oct 13, before end class`
+`Due ??????, before end class`

 ## Task

-Deploy `captureDataServer` on AWS EC2.
-Make sure your watch sends the Accelerameter data to this server.
+led work with slider example.... the screen also dims but the leds do which is the goal

 ## Submission
 Code on Github.
 Demo in class.